 Children under the age of 18 do not need a government-issued ID to go through security, but parents should bring a copy of the child’s birth certificate or passport just in case.

-Yes, parents can bring a stroller through security, but it will need to be screened separately.
+Yes, parents can bring a stroller through security, but it must be screened separately.
 Some airports also have designated stroller lanes to make the process easier.

-Yes, parents can bring a car seat through security, but it will need to be screened separately.
+Yes, parents can bring a car seat through security, but it must be screened separately.
 Some airlines also allow parents to check car seats for free.

-If parents have TSA Pre-Check, it can make the security process easier for the entire family, but children under the age of 12 can usually accompany their parents through the TSA Pre-Check lane without having to enroll in the program themselves.
+If parents have TSA Pre-Check, it can make the security process easier for the entire family.
+However, children under the age of 12 can usually accompany their parents through the TSA Pre-Check lane without having to enroll in the program themselves.

-Going through airport security with kids can be a stressful experience, but with some preparation and patience, it can be made easier.
+Going through airport security with kids can be a stressful experience.
+However, with some preparation and patience, it can be made easier.

-Remember to arrive early, especially if you’re traveling during peak travel times or with young children who may need extra time to go through security.
+Remember to arrive early, especially if you’re traveling during peak travel times.
+More so when you are with young children who may need extra time to go through security.

-Be sure to have all necessary documents, such as your boarding pass, and be ready to remove shoes, jackets, and any liquids or electronics from your bags.
+Be sure to have all necessary documents, such as your boarding pass and ID.
+Be ready to remove shoes, jackets, and any liquids or electronics from your bags.

-Don’t be afraid to ask for assistance from a TSA officer, and be courteous to others waiting in long airport security lines.
+Don’t be afraid to ask for assistance from a TSA officer.
+Also, be courteous to others waiting in long airport security lines.

-And finally, pack your diaper bag with care and double-check that you have all the essentials for your flight.
+And finally, pack your diaper bag carefully and double-check that you have all the essentials for your flight.